Biggest post-draft concerns for every NFL team

 Figure out life after Jamaal Charles.

-The veteran back wasn't a factor last season, but now that he's really gone, the Chiefs have a run game to sort out.
+The veteran back wasn't a factor last season, but now that he's really gone, the Chiefs have a running game to sort out.
 Is Spencer Ware the bell cow?
 Can rookie Kareem Hunt factor in?
 Is there a place in the whole thing for C.J.
 Spiller?
 The Chiefs have good options, and they seem poised to make another playoff run under Andy Reid, but when Alex Smith is your quarterback, the whole point is to control the game.
-The way Kansas City puts together its run game will help determine how well they can do that.
+The way Kansas City puts together its running game will help determine how well it can do that.

 Full draft class | Unanswered question: Who plays where at corner?